-In each DataFrame, the overlap proportion represents the probability of sampling a value in the first cluster greater than a random value from the second cluster.
-Note that the order of clusters will affect the value of the overlap and, when direction!="any", the size of the p-value itself.
+In each DataFrame in statistics, the overlap proportion represents the probability of sampling a value in the first cluster greater than a random value from the second cluster.
+Note that switching the first and second clusters will affect the value of the overlap and, when direction!="any", the size of the p-value itself.